mrochk/mle-linreg/README.md

 # MLE Linear Regression
-Explanation and example of how we can derive the Ordinary Least Squares formula using Maximum Likelihood Estimation (under normal distribution assumption) for choosing linear regression parameters.
+Brief explanation of how we can derive the Ordinary Least Squares formula from a normal (gaussian) distribution Maximum Likelihood Estimation.

 I derive it from scratch, explaining and showing all the different steps.